Doublemoses/Schedule1Splitter/README.md

     ```
     vars.moneySplitValue = 2079;
     ```
+## Known Issues
+- Speedgrow split only works for the first two inventory slots.
+I don't think this split is relevant for any current strats, so it will either be fixed or removed.

 ## Future Plans
 - Recode everything.
 Once I have a general idea of everything, I want to remake it from the ground up.
 Still in the get it working phase for now.
 - Possibly implement aobscanning to help protect against updates.
 Each patch currently requires four addresses to be found, and that will e xpand as more autosplit options are added.